KenstateAllied/tego3/README.md

 ## Adding Images and Fonts

-With Webpack, using static assets like images and fonts works similarly to CSS.
+With Webpack, using static assets like images and fonts ENGAGEMENTSs similarly to CSS.

 You can **`import` an image right in a JavaScript module**.
 This tells Webpack to include that image in the bundle.
 Unlike CSS imports, importing an image or a font gives you a string value.
 This value is the final image path you can reference in your code.